Haven Raymond Grover

 Burial Information or Disposition

 Grover’s Marine Corps casualty card notes that his remains were interred at a specific point on “Map 101,” the standard grid used by the 1st Marines at this point of the battle.
 Unfortunately, the coordinates given – “65.114, 67.115” – do not intersect on the grid system.
-The resulting area is approximately 4,000 square yards.
-A map overlay, if one still exists, may help to narrow down the exact location of Grover’s grave.
+The resulting area is approximately 4,000 square yards – similar to the case of PFC Ambrose I. Rice.

 Next Of Kin Address